 While not the first company to utilize synthetic sapphire crystal to build a watch case, the new Unico Sapphire Chronograph is one of the most interesting sapphire watches to date.

-At 45 mm in diameter, this is likely the most wearable of the sapphire watches yet.
+At 45 mm in diameter, this is also likely the most wearable of the sapphire watches yet.

 Interestingly, it is not just the case components that are clear – the indices, flange, chapter ring, bezel lugs, subdials, and hands are also clear.
 But instead of sapphire, those components are made of clear resin (plastic).